redmorestudio/leadership/README.md

 This document is aspirational.
 I hold myself to it as best I can, but part of it is that failure is expected and, in fact, encouraged.
 If you're not failing you're not trying hard enough.

-Part of holding myself accountable to this was that I have (and will continue to) shared my yearly review with anyone that works for me.
+Part of holding myself accountable to this was that I share my yearly review with anyone that works for me.
 I mean, it's a little redacted to pull anything like pay out of it, but other than that - I feel that the people who work for me ABSOLUTELY have the right to know what is in store for me.
 What I have to work on.
 What's going well and what's not.
 If you're a manager - try it!

-The other big part is disseminating this document and encoraging people to hold me to it.
+The other big part is disseminating this document and encouraging people to hold me to it.

 It's clear to me that it needs a bit of editing, crisping up.
+(And always will.)
 But even as it stands, I'm quite happy with it, and am happy to stand behind it.

 Enjoy!